ekohlenberg/s3-backup/README.md

 - Uses client-side encryption to encrypt folders locally
 - Uploads compressed, encrypted folders to S3
 - Detects changes to local files and uploads only the containing folder
 - Reconciles differences between the backup_folder and corresponding objects.
-Uploads the local copy when a difference exists
+Uploads the local copy when a difference exists.
 - Uses a configuration file to control external dependencies

 # Usage